philipppk/boskanter-website/README.md

 ## Writing a Blogpost
 1. Decide which language you want to write in: The website supports english (en), french (fr) and dutch (nl).
 2. Create a new file in `/src/en/blog/posts` if you want to write in english.
 If you want to write in french or dutch exchange `en` with `fr` or `nl`.
 Your filename should end with `.md`.
-I will showcase how everything works by showing exerpts fromthe blogpost `/src/en/blog/posts/a_sustainable_website.md`
+I will showcase how everything works by showing exerpts from the blogpost `/src/en/blog/posts/a_sustainable_website.md`

 3. In the first lines of the file, provide the posts metadata.
 It should look like this: